-Let's now review Durable Goods data with two adjustments.
 In the charts below the gray line shows the goods orders divided by the Census Bureau's monthly population data, giving us durable goods orders per capita.
-The blue line goes a step further and adjusts for inflation based on the Producer Price Index for All Commodities, chained in today's dollar value.
+The blue line goes a step further and adjusts for inflation based on the PPI for all commodities, chained in today's dollar value.
 This gives us the "real" durable goods orders per capita and thus a more accurate historical context in which to evaluate the conventional reports on the nominal monthly data.